 The number of road traffic accidents in Colombia increased to 13.5 people per 100,000 population in 2017.
 An increase of 20% from 2010 to 2017.
 In 2020 the rate had risen to 14.72 per hundred thousand people.
 It’s not the worst country in the world for road traffic accidents, but it’s not the best either.

-Serious Crime is low, but opportunistic robberies can be a problem
+Serious crime is low in Colombia, but opportunistic robberies can be a problem

 We lost a passport on one trip.
-And I can’t being to tell you how difficult that makes it.
+And I can’t begin to tell you how difficult that makes it.
 Luckily, we were on a one-country trip at the time and were due to return home at the end of it.
-I can’t imagine what the situation would have been like if we’d been on a multi-country trip.
-But yes, Colombia travel insurance would cover you for this.
-(But read the small print and check!)
+Emergency documents basically get you home, where you have to apply for a new passport.
+So if you’re on a multi-country trip and lose your passport, then you’ll (most likely) be heading home before you can continue.

 Adventure activities come with higher risks of injury

-You’re coming to Colombia to experience the whole country and the great outdoors.
+If you’re anything like us, then you’re coming to Colombia to experience the whole country and the great outdoors.
 I imagine you’ll want to hike, perhaps the Cocora Valley?
 Or maybe the Lost City Trek?
-Perhaps theres’ a volcano that you want to hike?
+Perhaps there’s a volcano that you want to hike?
 Or you want to go canyoning or white water rafting, snorkeling, or diving.
-All these activities come with higher risks of injuries than more sedentary activities and they are classed as higher risk by insurance companies.
+All these activities come with higher risks of injuries than more sedentary activities.

 Colombia is a malarial and dengue fever area

 Malaria is endemic in lower-lying areas of Colombia.
-I can tell you that in the Colombian Amazon the mosquitoes are vicious.
+I can tell you from experience that in the Colombian Amazon the mosquitoes are vicious and I was miserable trying to avoid them.
+Areas of Colombia are also dengue fever areas.
 Dengue is a mosquito-borne disease that may cause a high fever, headache, vomiting, muscle, and joint pains.
 Treatment for dengue may require hospitalization.

 Safe drinking water is not always provided in Colombia

-Get Colombian Travel Insurance to cover Attitude Sickness
+Consider Colombian Travel Insurance to cover for Altitude Sickness

 Colombia Travel Insurance can cover you for adventure sports